 News & Events - 2011

-CSD Scientists Earn CIRES Outstanding Performance Award for 2010 Gulf support6 May 2011
+CSD Scientists Earn CIRES Outstanding Performance Award for 2010 Gulf support

 The scientists made measurements of gases and particles in the air in and around the site of the oil spill.
 The work was conducted in collaboration with NOAA CSD colleagues and others, and was carried out under stressful and high-stakes conditions.
 At the time of the incident, the scientists were engaged in an extensive field campaign in California.
 They stepped forward to take a temporary hiatus from the California mission and flew across the country to carry out two science flights, before successfully completing their original California mission.
 They used a suite of complementary instruments on the aircraft to provide the much-needed preliminary analyses that showed health risks to workers in the oil spill area were not as great as originally feared.
 They demonstrated an innovative new approach for assessing future oil spills, and provided an accurate and independent estimate of the fluid leak rate from the ruptured oil well over a mile below the surface.
 This significant effort involved coordinating with the Environmental Protection Agency and Occupational Health and Safety Administration to share data, compare analyses, and utilize the other agencies' complementary measurements to obtain a broader cross-section of the pollution effects arising from the oil spill.
 In addition, the team worked closely with petroleum engineers from BP and the federal government, and oceanographers from NOAA and academia to improve our collective understanding of the transport and removal of leaking fluid (oil and gas) in the water column and the atmosphere.